eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-4.md

 ## Conclusion

-Woah!
-Impressive.
 This marks the end of Phase 0.

 The learning doesn't stop here though as in the next phase, as we’ll start building eXpServer.
 Phase 0 laid the foundation as to what is about to come next.
 Read more about Phase 1 [here](/roadmap/phase-1/).